Guillaume de Palerme: Plot

-The group reaches war-torn Apulia, where Guillaume's sister Florence remains.
-The invading Spanish king was scheming to marry his witch-wife's son Brandin to Florence.
+The group reaches war-torn Apulia, where Guillaume's sister, Florence, remains.
+The invading Spanish king was scheming to marry his witch-wife's son, Brandin, to Florence.
 The group cross the Strait of Messina and arrive in Palermo (then capital of the Norman Kingdom of Apulia and Sicily).
 The city is at war, defended by King Embron's widow (Guillaume's mother) against the military invasion by the King of Spain (Alphonse's father).
-When Guillaume arrives in the guise of deer, the Queen realizes this must be the deliverer of their sorrows, but she and her son do not recognize each other, (Note: The queen believes the child drowned at less than age four in the strait.
+When Guillaume arrives in the guise of a deer, the Queen realizes this must be the deliverer of their sorrows, but she and her son do not recognize each other, (Note: The queen believes the child drowned at less than age four in the strait.
 Cf. (Sconduto 2014).) as Guillaume has never known his origin.
-Guillaume accepts aiding the defense, and asks for armament.
+Guillaume accepts aiding the defense and asks for armament.
 Then the king's warhorse Brunsaudebruel (Note: The name Brunsaudebruel breaks down into "brown" (brun) "hedge/brush-leaper" (sauter "jump" + "woods").
 The name Saudebruel alone is indicative of a horse's swiftness.
 This matches the meaning worked out by Williams in his review article: "Browny who jumped (from the copse)".)
 (Note: In the ME version the horse's name reads: "Ebroun's [King Embron's] Saundbruel", v.
-3585) is brought to him, which never let any man beside its master ride it, and the horse now recognized Guillaume.
+3585), which never let any man beside its master ride it, is brought to Guillaume and now recognizes him.
 The benevolent werewolf is disenchanted and marries Guillaume's sister.